-We are a clinical-stage biopharmaceutical company focused on applying our proprietary anti-C5a/C5aR technology to discover and develop first-in-class, potent and specific inhibitors of the complement activation factor known as C5a and its receptor known as C5aR.
+We are a clinical-stage biopharmaceutical company focused on applying our proprietary anti-C5a and anti-C5aR technologies to discover and develop first-in-class, potent and specific inhibitors of the complement activation factor known as C5a and small molecule inhibitors or C5aR.
 C5a is a powerful inflammatory mediator involved in the progression of a wide variety of autoimmune and other inflammatory diseases.
 Our lead product candidate, vilobelimab, is a novel intravenously delivered first-in-class anti-C5a monoclonal antibody that selectively binds to free C5a and has demonstrated disease-modifying clinical activity and tolerability in multiple clinical settings.
+We are developing vilobelimab for the treatment of pyoderma gangrenosum, or PG, a chronic inflammatory skin disorder for which we have submitted a Phase III clinical trial protocol to the FDA and are currently starting a Phase III study for which we intend to enroll first patients in mid 2023.
+Beyond PG, we are developing vilobelimab to address a wide array of complement-mediated diseases with significant unmet medical needs, including severe COVID-19, in which we recently completed a Phase III study and filed for emergency use authorization, or EUA, with the FDA, and cutaneous Squamous Cell Carcinoma, or cSCC, in which we are currently conducting a Phase II study.
+We have also previously conducted Phase II studies with vilobelimab in other diseases, including hidradenitis suppurativa, or HS, a chronic debilitating systemic inflammatory skin disease and ANCA-associated vasculitis, or AAV, a rare and lifethreatening autoimmune disease.
+We are also developing IFX002, a life-cycle management product for vilobelimab and INF904, an orally administered, small-molecule inhibitor of C5aR, for which we are currently conducting a Phase I study in healthy volunteers.

-We have been developing vilobelimab for the treatment of HS, a chronic debilitating systemic inflammatory skin disease.
-In June 2019, we announced that our Phase IIb clinical trial of vilobelimab in HS did not meet its primary endpoint.
-We subsequently announced the results of additional analysis and first interim results of the open label extension trial.
-In 2021, we agreed with the FDA on a modified endpoint, the m-HiSCR to be used as primary endpoint in future clinical trials.
-In light of all available data from the post-hoc analysis of the completed SHINE study and our interaction with the regulatory authorities, we initiated we initiated a Phase III study with vilobelimab in HS in January 2022 which was paused in February 2022, after having received conflicting advice from the FDA regarding the proposed clinical trial protocol and the primary endpoint of the study described therein.
-In March 2022, the FDA corrected its advice to us and we are currently evaluating next steps regarding the development of vilobelimab in HS.
-We intend to develop vilobelimab and other proprietary antibodies and molecules, and evaluate other technologies as well, to address a wide array of complement-mediated and other diseases with significant unmet needs, including severe COVID-19, AAV, a rare, lifethreatening autoimmune disease, PG, a rare inflammatory skin disorder and cSCC and potentially other indications and diseases.
-Since our inception in December 2007, we have devoted substantially all of our resources to establishing our company, raising capital, developing our proprietary anti-C5a/C5aR technology, identifying and testing potential product candidates and conducting clinical trials of our lead product candidate, vilobelimab.
+Since our inception in December 2007, we have devoted substantially all our resources to establishing our company, raising capital, developing our proprietary anti-C5a/C5aR technologies, identifying and testing potential product candidates and conducting clinical trials of our lead product candidate, vilobelimab.
 To date, we have not generated any product revenue and have financed our operations primarily through public offerings, the private placement of our securities and other income from various grants, including a grant awarded by the German federal government in October 2021.
-As of December 31, 2021, we had raised an aggregate of approximately €274.8 million, comprised of €74.0 million in gross proceeds from private placements of our securities, €81.8 million in net proceeds from our initial public offering in November 2017, €49.2 million in net proceeds from a follow-on public offering in May 2018, €9.0 million in net proceeds from the atthe-market program from during 2020, as well as €2.8 million in net proceeds from the at-the-market program during 2021 and €58.0 million in net proceeds from a public offering in March 2021.
-As of December 31, 2021, we had cash and cash equivalents of €26.2 million and €83.7 million in marketable securities.
-In addition, as of December 31, 2021, we have received €8.3 million to support the development of our COVID-19 clinical development as part of a grant in the amount of €43.7 million awarded to us in October 2021.
+As of December 31, 2022, we had cash and cash equivalents of $\epsilon$ 16.3 million and $\epsilon$ 67.2 million in marketable securities.
+In addition, as of December 31, 2022, we had received $\epsilon$ 25.6 million to support the development of our COVID-19 clinical development as part of a grant awarded to us in October 2021.

-On July 8, 2020, we filed a Form F-3 registration statement with the United States Securities and Exchange Commission (SEC) with respect to the offer and sale of securities of the Company (Shelf Registration Statement).
-We also filed with the SEC a prospectus supplement (Prospectus Supplement) relating to an at-the-market program providing for the sales of our stock over time of up to \$50.0 million of our common shares pursuant to a Sales Agreement with SVB Leerink LLC.
-As of December 31, 2021, we had issued a total of 2,568,208 common shares through this program, resulting in €11.8 million in net proceeds to us.
+On July 8, 2020, we filed a Form F-3 registration statement with the SEC with respect to the offer and sale of securities of the Company (Shelf Registration Statement).
+We also filed with the SEC a prospectus supplement (Prospectus Supplement) relating to an at-the-market program providing for the sales of our stock over time of up to \$50.0 million of our ordinary shares pursuant to a Sales Agreement with SVB Leerink LLC.
+As of December 31, 2022, we had issued a total of 2,568,208 ordinary shares through this program, resulting in €11.8 million in net proceeds to us.
 The remaining value authorized for sale under the at-the-market program amounts to \$35.2 million.